Theaters, Studios, & Shops

 Our primary black box theater, The Hahne, seats approximately 50.
 It is a flexible space with its own lighting and sound system.
 It is used for laboratory shows and as a technical teaching space as well as the home for Playwrights' weekly Midnight Madness.

 Other classrooms include a model-making room for the Production Design and Technology Program, multiple performance classrooms and an intimate seminar room with a variety of multimedia presentation capabilities.
 All theater faculty and administration have their offices in Kantner Hall.

-The Division of Theater also uses spaces in other university buildings, including the historic Ridges Auditorium and Putnam Hall which houses a movement and voice classroom and a design studio.
-Putnam Hall also houses the Division of Dance, the Create_Space (formerly the Aesthetics Technology Lab) and classroom space for Interdisciplinary Arts.
+The Theater Division also uses spaces in other university buildings, including the historic Ridges Auditorium and Putnam Hall which houses a movement and voice classroom and a design studio.
+Putnam Hall also houses the Dance Division, the Create_Space (formerly the Aesthetics Technology Lab) and classroom space for Interdisciplinary Arts.